FrameworkComputer/FrameworkDebugger/README.md

 ## Introduction

-Framework laptops are capable of being debugged and programmed from a variety of interfaces.
+Framework Laptops are capable of being debugged and programmed from a variety of interfaces.
 This document describes all of them and offers some tips on what hardware is needed.